-Designed for students from a wide variety of health science backgrounds, the online Master of Science in Applied Behavior Analysis program at Regis College prepares graduates for success in a variety of ABA-related fields.
+Designed for students from a wide variety of health science backgrounds, the masters in Applied Behavior Analysis online at Regis College prepares graduates for success in a variety of ABA-related fields.
 The program blends research and hands-on experience, offering coursework in behavior assessment, treatment evaluation, ethical practices, and other areas.

 If you are interested in developing a deeper understanding of human behavior to prepare for your future career or excel in your current one, learn more about the MS ABA degree program at Regis College today.

 Behavior Analyst Certification Board, Board Certified Behavior Analyst